 NEW: https://www.covidtests.gov/ – Every home in the U.S. is eligible to order #4 free at-home COVID-19 tests.
 The tests are completely free.
 Orders will usually ship in 7-12 days.

 NEW: https://special.usps.com/testkits – Residential households in the U.S. can order one set of 4 free at-home tests from USPS.com; limit of one order per residential address, and one order includes 4 individual rapid antigen COVID-19 tests.

 AGE has identified the following entities as valid sources for disease control and prevention information:

 AGE of Central Texas has been closely monitoring the spread of COVID-19 and is following updates and guidelines from the Center for Disease Control and Prevention, local and state health departments, and other governmental agencies.
-Additionally, our Executive Leadership Team is meeting daily to review the latest information on this rapidly changing situation and will respond accordingly.
+Additionally, our Executive Leadership Team is meeting regularly to review the latest information on this rapidly changing situation and will respond accordingly.

 We have created an online library, which will be updated daily, featuring dozens of activities, videos, virtual tours, webcams, and resources for older adults and family caregivers to enjoy while at home: Click Here for the AGE Resource Page